 During the learning process, we have many opportunities to receive feedback about the quality of our learning and work.
-In the university environment, this often comes in the form of grades and instructor comments on assignments and exams.
+In the university environment, this often comes in the form of grades and instructor comments on "We all need people who will give us feedback.
+That's how we improve." - Bill Gates assignments and exams.
 By using this feedback to evaluate your learning strategies in light of your goals, you will be able to make adjustments to move you towards your goals in current and future courses.